Check this if you'll be adding code (or don't like smileys).

 Mark.

-Posted on: Apr 6th, 2005, 4:45pm
+Posted by: Support Staff Posted on: Apr 6th, 2005, 4:45pm

-Please refer to Firefox support team.
 I think they have still a bug with the DIV ALIGN and CLASS management.
-The code generated by EWE / 1SITE is correct.

-Posted on: Apr 7th, 2005, 5:13am
+Posted by: Mark Posted on: Apr 7th, 2005, 5:13am

 I have no doubts that EWE is spot on - I think it is a great product.
 Will be downloading the full edition next week, can't wait!